juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 2. Incorporate more libraries.
 3. For the Healenium case, evaluate the proposed test cases at the database level and explain the internal functioning.

-## Reproducibe results
+## Reproducible results

 Please follow the steps below to reproduce the results obtained:
 1. If running for the first time, run `cd healenium; docker-compose up -d;`, otherwise start the Healenium's containers using Docker Desktop.
 2. Execute the non-self-healing suite: `cd ..; mvn clean test -DDriverType=Chrome`.
-3. Copy test report at target/surefire-reports/index.html to a folder named Chrome.
+3. Copy the test report at target/surefire-reports/index.html to a folder named Chrome.
 4. Repeat steps 2-3 with the other suites:
 ```
 mvn clean test -DDriverType=ChromeHealenium
 mvn clean test -DDriverType=ChromeTestRigor
 ```

-**Note:** This solution also comes with a YAML file that runs in Github Actions.
+**Note:** This solution also comes with a YAML file that runs in GitHub Actions.

 ### Image versions for Healenium:
 * healenium/hlm-backend:3.4.5